Alfresco/docs-alfresco/microsoft-outlook/2.4/install/index.md

 ### Alfresco requirements

-* Alfresco Content Services 6.0 or later.
+* Alfresco Content Services 5.2.x
+* Alfresco One 5.1.3 or later
+* Alfresco One 5.0.4 or later

 See [Supported Platforms]({% link microsoft-outlook/2.4/support/index.md %}) for more information.

 If you plan to use SAML Module for Alfresco Content Services authentication, check the requirements in [Prerequisites for using SAML SSO with Alfresco](TODO_LINK:https://docs.alfresco.com/saml/concepts/saml-prereqs.html).